 Our study makes two important contributions to the debate on the foundations of North-West European economic success.
-First, it suggests that voluntary childlessness may have been an important mechanism within the European Marriage pattern.
+First, it suggests that voluntary childlessness may have been a mechanism within the European Marriage pattern.
 Second, we argue that the class-specific demographic patterns in England were particularly conducive to its industrial development during and after the classical years of the Industrial Revolution.
 Rather than survival of the richest, the higher reproductive success of the middle classes ensured that those most likely to invest in the human capital of their children outgrew other groups.

 Traditionally, scholars held that births could only be limited by raising the age of marriage or increasing the celibacy rate (Wrigley and Schofield, 1981; Weir, 1984).
-We depart from the view inherent in these previous approaches by highlighting the importance of voluntary childlessness as a fertility limitation strategy.
+We depart from the view inherent in these previous approaches by highlighting the possibility of voluntary childlessness as a fertility limitation strategy.
 Our data suggest that this fertility mechanism was more prominent among the upper classes in early modern England with the lower classes managing their fertility by adjusting birth spacing (c.f.
 Cinnirella, Klemp, and Weisdorf 2017; Bengtsson and Dribe 2006).
-Thus, future studies of the European Marriage pattern should work to incorporate childlessness as potential mechanisms through which population can adjust to changes in living standards.
+Thus, future studies of the European Marriage pattern should analyse the mechanisms behind class differentials in childlessness and work to incorporate childlessness as a potential mechanism through which population can adjust to changes in living standards.
+However, it is important to note that because the extensive margin was most influential for the fertility of the elite, we cannot rule out that other groups were still subject to Malthusian forces.